 Many Gardeners choose a systemic preventative spray over much of the garden at this time of the year.
 This acts much like inoculations do for us to prevent diseases before they have the chance to start.
 Alternatively, consider using soapy water or ‘grey’ water when irrigating the garden.
 The soapy film is basically organic but creates a bitter taste plus a protective coating that discourages predation by insects that are the primary carrier of diseases.

-This is another important transitional week where early season flowers and crops fade, set seed, wither and finish as the Mid Summer tropical heat takes over.
+This is another important transitional week where early season flowers and crops fade, set seed, wither and finish as the Mid Summer tropical heat takes over and transition into Late Summer conditions.
 This New Moon represents the earliest stirrings of Late Summer.
 This is often the hottest time of the year when the Southern Hemisphere smoulders in the heat of the Sun.
 But days are growing shorter in length and Nature can feel the changes and is responding.

 This is a great time for garden maintenance and special projects.
-Prepare ground now for planting and sowing all root crop vegetables.
-Also prepare garden beds for those that produce their crops above the ground plus flowers that will be started after the New Moon (28 Jan.); cut brush; clear, cultivate and weed land; clean and tidy the garden and surrounds; cut or pinch back and dead-head flowers and excessive growth on vegetables; prune & shape shrubs, fruit & ornamental trees; cut firewood; set fence posts and build fencing; lay foundations and paving; build almost anything; dig new ponds and clean old ones; mow lawns to keep them short longer; spread compost and manure; fertilise; spray for disease and pests; plan, research and prepare for the Autumn, Winter and Spring gardening season ahead; make tours of other gardens plus enjoy your own.
+Prepare ground now for planting and sowing all root crop vegetables that should go in before the 17th.
+Also prepare garden beds for those that produce their crops above the ground plus flowers that will be started after the New Moon (17 Jan.); cut brush; clear, cultivate and weed land; clean and tidy the garden and surrounds; cut or pinch back and dead-head flowers and excessive growth on vegetables; prune & shape shrubs, fruit & ornamental trees; cut firewood; set fence posts and build fencing; lay foundations and paving; build almost anything; dig new ponds and clean old ones; mow lawns to keep them short longer; spread compost and manure; fertilise; spray for disease and pests; plan, research and prepare for the Autumn, Winter and Spring gardening season ahead; make tours of other gardens plus enjoy your own.